tigergraph/ecosys/ldbc_benchmark/neo4j/load_scripts/README.md

 Once you are done with data generation, modify environment variables in [env_vars.sh](https://github.com/tigergraph/ecosys/blob/ldbc/ldbc_benchmark/neo4j/load_scripts/env_vars.sh).
 Change LDBC_SNB_DATA_DIR and NEO4J_DB_NAME properly.

-### Modify one_step_load.sh

-* skip_preprocess: Neo4j requires pre-processing of data and this is done by [preprocess.sh](https://github.com/tigergraph/ecosys/blob/ldbc/ldbc_benchmark/neo4j/load_scripts/preprocess.sh): replacing the header for each file and capitalize some node name.
-Replacing a header can take huge amount of time if the file is big.
-Since this is one-time processing, you can skip pre-processing by changing the value of skip_preprocess to 1 second from the first line of this file.

-* change_passwd.cql: If you are running the scripts for the first time, your db user neo4j should be the default password.
-However, you need to change the default password to create indexes, so it calls this cypher script to change the password.
-If you already changed your password, You can simply comment out the second from the last line of this file, and change -p flag in the last line accordingly.

 ### Load data and create indexes

 Now you can load data into Neo4j: